zack-bitcoin/basiccoin/README.md

 BasicCoin
 =============

-This software is no longer being developed.
-It is not secure.
-I am working on this other blockchain now: https://github.com/BumblebeeBat/FlyingFox

 A very small POW blockchain

+This software is not a secure blockchain.
+It is a model to help learn how blockchains work.
+I am mostly work on this blockchain, which is actually designed to be secure: https://github.com/BumblebeeBat/FlyingFox

+None of my python blockchains are secure because it is possible to send messages to them that make them crash.
+It is far easier to write Erlang code that wont crash than python code that wont crash.

 Donations: 1GbpRPE83Vjg73KFvTVZ4EnS2qNkiLY5TT